Christmas Newsletter 2022

 Debbie reflects on our social outreach and Christmas dates

-In August we enjoyed a wonderful day out by coach to Worthing, the sun shone all day, and we enjoyed the beach, some delicious food and great company with our friends, we were able to take a coach of 50 people from 4 years to 94 years.
+In August we enjoyed a wonderful day out by coach to Bognor, the sun shone all day, and we enjoyed the beach, some delicious food and great company with our friends, we were able to take a coach of 50 people from 4 years to 94 years.

-On Monday 19th December we will once again be hosting a full Christmas meal for around 30 customers many of whom live alone, this was a huge success last year.
+On Monday 18th December we will once again be hosting a full Christmas meal for around 30 customers many of whom live alone, this was a huge success last year.

-On Tuesday 20th December we will be holding a Christmas party with entertainment and buffet lunch, and we will be distributing Christmas hampers, everyone is very welcome to pop in, do come and meet the lovely people who are supported by the cellar throughout the year.
+On Tuesday 19th December we will be holding a Christmas party with entertainment and buffet lunch, and we will be distributing Christmas hampers, everyone is very welcome to pop in, do come and meet the lovely people who are supported by the cellar throughout the year.

 Other things…